 10. Easy to Share Content on Social

-Top performing blogs that are creating great content always have easy ways for users to share that content on the social media platform of their choosing.
+Top performing blogs with great content always have easy ways for users to share that content on the social media platform of their choosing.

 The idea here is for users to easily be able to share what they want to share.
 Again, improving the full user experience is so important to most on-page SEO factors.

-This is usually as easy as adding a plugin to your website, or asking your developer to implement this.
+This is usually as easy as adding a plugin to your website, or asking your developer to implement this step.

 11. Meta Descriptions Optimized

-Meta descriptions are the snippet of text that is below the title tag and URL on the SERP.
+Meta descriptions are the snippets of text below the title tag and URL on the SERP.

-Most agree that optimizing this snippet of text doesn’t necessarily directly improve your SEO, but it does help improve your click through rates, which can improve a page’s ability to rank.
+Most experts agree that optimizing this snippet of text doesn’t necessarily directly improve your SEO, but it does help improve your click-through rates, which can improve a page’s ability to rank.

 12. Link Internally and Externally

-Pricing, product details, FAQ’s, blog topics, etc. These are all common pages that businesses link internally to.
+Pricing, product details, FAQ’s and blog topics are all common pages that businesses link to internally.

 External links to other quality websites help improve your on-page SEO as well.
-This is most often due to the improved experience for you user, as it shows Google that you’re trying to provide the best resources possible to them, whether you offer it or not.
+This is most often due to the improved experience for you user, as it shows Google that you’re trying to provide customers the best available resources, regardless of whether you are the creator of that resource.